frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 - Gadget is once again able to run on iOS without a debugger present.
 This was a regression introduced in 12.8.8.
 Kudos to [@ddzobov][] for reporting!

+### Changes in 12.8.11

+- The i/macOS Exceptor's API hooks no longer perform an OOB write when a user of the Mach exception handling APIs only requests a subset of the handlers.
+Such a user would typically be a crash reporter or analytics framework.
+- Electron prebuilds are now provided for v8 (stable) and v9 (beta).
+We no longer provide prebuilds for v7.

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/